Suzanne Simone Baptiste Louverture

-Suzanne Simone Baptiste Louverture (around 1742 – May 19, 1816 in Agen, France) was the wife of Toussaint Louverture and the "Dame-Consort" of the French colony of Saint-Domingue.
+Suzanne Simone Baptiste Louverture (around 1742 – May 19, 1816 in Haiti) was the second wife of Toussaint Louverture and the "Dame-Consort" of the French colony of Saint-Domingue.

 Family life

 After being a coachman and a driver, Toussaint was freed at the age of thirty-three, and then married Suzanne Simone Baptiste.
+Together, they had two biological sons, Isaac (1782-1854) and Saint-Jean Toussaint (1791-1804).
+She had a prior son, Placide (1781-1841, with Seraphim Le Clerc, a man of mixed-race descent), who Toussaint adopted.

 Politics

 When in 1801 the constitution appointed Toussaint as governor of Saint-Domingue, she received the title of "Dame-Consort."

 Kidnapping

 In 1802, Charles Leclerc's troops captured her along with her husband and the rest of her immediate family.
-Madame Louverture survived her husband, who died that same year, and her youngest child Saint-Jean, died in 1804 in Agen, France.
-She died in 1816, in the arms of her sons, Placide and Isaac.
+The family was transported to Bayonne, where they were placed under the supervision of General Ducos.
+Under one account, Louverture was tortured and mutilated by French soldiers who unsuccessfully sought information about her husband.
+Despite the torture, Madame Louverture survived her husband, who died that same year, and her youngest child Saint-Jean, died in 1804 in Agen, France.
+Suzanne died in 1816 in Agen, in the arms of her sons, Placide and Isaac.
+Her remains were buried next to Saint-Jean Toussaint, but both were moved to an unmarked grave nearby while the original gravesite was replaced by a train station.